Maternal death: In the United States

 The disparities in maternal health outcomes are also present among racial groups.
 Black and American Indian/Alaska Native (AI/AN) women experience pregnancy-related mortality rates over three times those of White women.
-In 2020, rates were 55.9 and 63.4 per 100 000 live births for Black and AI/AN women, respectively, versus 18.1 for White women; Native Hawaiian/Pacific Islander women had a rate of 62.8.
-In 2023, the CDC's Pregnancy Mortality Surveillance System reported pregnancy-related mortality ratios of 49.4 for Black women and 14.9 for White women per 100 000 live births.
+In 2020, rates were 55.9 and 63.4 per 100,000 live births for Black and AI/AN women, respectively, versus 18.1 for White women; Native Hawaiian/Pacific Islander women had a rate of 62.8.
+In 2023, the CDC's Pregnancy Mortality Surveillance System reported pregnancy-related mortality ratios of 49.4 for Black women and 14.9 for White women per 100,000 live births.

-These disparities persist across educational and income levels—Black women with a college degree have higher maternal mortality rates than White women without a high school diploma—and reflect systemic inequities in access to high-quality care, prevalence of chronic conditions, and hospital quality.
 In the United States, black women are 3-4 times more likely to die from maternal mortality than white women.
 Unequal access to quality medical care, socioeconomic disparities, and systemic racism by health care providers are factors that have contributed to the high maternal mortality rates among black women.
 Discounting factors such as pre-existing conditions, do not impact the rate of this disparity.

-The Covid-19 pandemic heightened maternal mortality rates, disproportionately impacting communities of color.
+The COVID-19 pandemic heightened maternal mortality rates, disproportionately impacting communities of color.
 Multiple factors contribute to this widening disparity, notably, social factors such as implicit bias, repeated racial discrimination, and limited access to healthcare.
 All issues are further exacerbated for people of color who face systemic barriers to adequate medical care.
 Overall, the maternal mortality rate increased from 23.8 deaths per 100,000 live births in 2020, to 32.9 deaths per 100,000 live births in 2021.
 An apparent spike in this rate can be noted in 2021.
 For non-hispanic black women the rate of maternal deaths per 100,00 live births increased from 44.0 in 2019 to 69.9 in 2021.

 Elsewhere

 Similar patterns exist in other countries.
 In Brazil, women who are not white were 3.5 times as likely to die because of obstetric mortality compared to white women.
-The maternal mortality ratio is larger in women who are from Sub-Saharan African in France.
+The maternal mortality ratio is larger in women who are from Sub-Saharan Africa in France.